weberjn/org.openhab.automation.javascripting/README.md

 It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine).

+# Advantages of Programming Scripts in Java

+* high level language Java

+* use the power of the Java runtime library

+* develop in your favorite IDE

+* remote-debug scripts

+* scripts run in Java's speed, after JVM warm-up in native code speed

 # Programming Hints

 * all Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javascripting.scriptsupport.Script](src/main/java/org/openhab/automation/javascripting/scriptsupport/Script.java)